Piwigo/piwigo-openstreetmap/README.md

 [OpenStreetMap](http://OpenStreetMap.org/) port for piwigo.
 Add a OpenSource Map on your web gallery!

-Piwigo-openstreetmap is a plugin for the [Piwigo](http://piwigo.org/) web gallery that allows you to render the geotag within your piwigo install.
+Piwigo-openstreetmap is a [plugin](http://piwigo.org/ext/extension_view.php?eid=701) for the [Piwigo](http://piwigo.org/) web gallery that allows you to render the geotag within your piwigo install.

 Installation
 ------------

 Upload this in ``your-gallery/plugins/`` dir.

-* download the archive from github (https://github.com/xbgmsharp/piwigo-openstreetmap/downloads)
+* download the archive from github

-        wget -O piwigo-openstreetmap.tar.gz https://github.com/xbgmsharp/piwigo-openstreetmap/tarball/master
+        wget -O piwigo-openstreetmap.zip https://github.com/xbgmsharp/piwigo-openstreetmap/archive/master.zip

+        unzip piwigo-openstreetmap.zip

 * or clone the project